MBBS in New Zealand 2025: Eligibility, Fees, Universities & Admission Guide

 Eligibility Criteria | University of Auckland | University of Otago |

-Entry Requirements | Finish 8 core courses under BHSc or B. Sc.
-Biomedical Science full-time | Finish the health Sciences first year course |
+Entry Requirements | Finish 8 core courses under BHSc or B. Sc Biomedical Science full-time | Finish the Health Sciences first-year course |

-Minimum GPA | 6.0 in all 8 courses | 70% in every courses on the first attempt |
+Minimum GPA | 6.0 in all 8 courses | 70% in every course on the first attempt |

 English Language Proficiency | - | IELTS: 6.0 / TOEFL iBT: 80 / TOEFL PBT: 550 / PTE: 58 |

-Entrance Exam | UCAT ANZ | UCAT ANZ |
+Entrance Exam | NEET/UCAT ANZ | NEET/UCAT ANZ |

 Selection Criteria | GPA (60%), UCAT ANZ Final Score (15%), Interview (25%) | GPA & UCAT ANZ |